Divyansh-Joshi-mnit/TextSearchEngine/README.md

 # 🧠 TextSearchEngine

-A cross-platform, high-performance command-line search engine written in modern **C++**.
-Designed for blazing-fast text file searches with clean logging, ANSI-styled output, interactive mode, and command-based UX.
+A  command-line search engine written in modern **C++**.
+Designed for blazing-fast text file searches with clean logging, output and interactive mode.

 Perfect for developers, students, or nerds who hate slow `Ctrl+F`.